Jurisdiction overview

 How does Argentine corporate tax work?

-Progressive brackets tied to accumulated profits: 25 percent up to ARS 14,310,000 (inflation-adjusted), 30 percent up to ARS 143,099,999, 35 percent above.
-Branches taxed at same scale + 7 percent withholding on profit remittances (combined ~40 percent).
-Pillar Two GMT not yet implemented.
+Progressive brackets tied to accumulated profits: 25 percent up to ARS 14.3M (inflation-adjusted), 30 percent up to ARS 143M, 35 percent above.
+Branches taxed at same scale plus 7 percent withholding on profit remittances (combined effective rate can approach 40 percent).
+Pillar Two global minimum tax not yet implemented.
 CFC regime under Article 130 LIG.
-Aggressive TP framework with sector-specific safe-harbours [SC4].
+Aggressive transfer-pricing framework with sector-specific safe-harbours.

 IVA standard 21 percent.
-Reduced 10.5 percent (food, public transport, residential construction).
-Increased 27 percent (telecommunications, public utilities for non-final consumers).
+Reduced 10.5 percent on food, public transport, residential construction.
+Increased 27 percent on telecommunications and certain public utilities for non-final consumers.
 Zero on exports.
 Cross-border digital services in scope since 2018.
-PAIS tax sunset late 2024.
-Provincial Ingresos Brutos at varying activity-based rates (typically 1–7 percent) operates alongside [SC4].
+Monotributo small-operator regime bundles IVA.
+Provincial Ingresos Brutos at varying activity-based rates (typically 1-7 percent) operates alongside.

 How is crypto taxed in Argentina?

-AFIP/ARCA treats crypto as financial assets.
-Individual disposal gains under cedular capital-gains regime at 15 percent with cost-basis and inflation-adjusted acquisition cost.
-Mining/staking/airdrops ordinary income on receipt at fair market value.
+ARCA treats crypto as financial assets.
+Individual disposal gains fall under the cedular capital-gains regime at 15 percent with cost-basis and inflation-adjusted acquisition cost.
+Mining, staking, and airdrops are ordinary income on receipt at fair market value.
 RG 4614/2019 requires Argentine intermediaries to report customer balances.
-Bienes Personales applies to holdings as part of net-wealth base [SC5].
+Bienes Personales applies to crypto holdings as part of net-wealth base.

 How does Argentina handle tax treaties?

-Roughly 22 comprehensive DTCs — smaller network than major economies.
-Treaties follow UN Model with Argentine source-taxation reservations reflecting traditional source-country position.
-MLI ratified; PPT applies to covered DTCs from 2023 onward.
-CFC under Article 130 LIG.
-Articles 1 and 168 LIG provide FTC for individuals and corporations [SC5].
+Approximately 30 comprehensive DTAs.
+No current US-AR DTA (treaty denounced 1991).
+Treaties follow UN Model with Argentine source-taxation reservations.
+MLI ratified; Principal Purpose Test applies to covered DTAs from 2023 onward.
+Spain 1992 is Argentina's most comprehensive bilateral DTA.
+Articles 1 and 168 LIG provide foreign-tax-credit relief for individuals and corporations.

 Find a tax pro in Argentina